TiagoManuelPC/CV/README.md

 #### Any other qualifications

-Have some knoledge at CSS and HTML aquired from
+Have some knoledge at CSS and HTML aquired from a course on CodeAcademy.

 ## Hobbies